 The federal poverty level is used to determine how much money you can make and still qualify for certain government benefits.
 Each January, the U.S. government sets a new limit.
 There is a level for one adult and another level for families.

 The poverty level is the same for 48 states.
-Alaska and Hawaii each have their own poverty level.
+Alaska and Hawaii each have their own guidelines.

 You may hear about 138% of poverty level or other percentages.
 These percentages show how the amount of money you make in a year compares to the poverty level.

-- CHIP or SCHIP, which stands for Children's Health Insurance Program or State Children's Health Insurance Program -- public health insurance with free or low-cost health care to children under the age of 18.
+- CHIP or SCHIP, which stands for Children's Health Insurance Program or State Children's Health Insurance Program.
+This is public health insurance with free or low-cost health care to children under the age of 18.

-- Community Health Centers -- federally supported, nonprofit organizations offering health care to medically underserved people in a specific area.
+- Community Health Centers -- These are federally supported, nonprofit organizations that offer health care to medically underserved people in a specific area.

-- Family planning -- programs that help men, women, or couples see how ready they are to have a first child or more children, including talking about birth control, sexual health, and fertility.
+- Family planning -- These are programs that help men, women, or couples see how ready they are to have children, including talking about birth control, sexual health, and fertility.

-- Head Start -- a federal program for children ages 3 to 5 in families that don’t make a lot of money that helps prepare them to be successful in school by getting them socially and academically ready to start.
+- Head Start -- This is a federal program for children ages 3 to 5 in families that don’t make a lot of money.
+The program helps prepare children to be successful in school by getting them socially and academically ready to start.

-- SNAP, which stands for Supplemental Nutrition Assistance Program -- This used to be called the food stamp program and gives financial help for people to buy food, including baby food.
+- SNAP, which stands for Supplemental Nutrition Assistance Program.
+Formerly called the food stamp program, this gives financial help for people to buy food, including baby food.

-- WIC, which stands for the Supplemental Nutrition Program for Women, Infants, and Children -- certain types of free nutritious food, health care referrals, and nutrition education for pregnant women, women who gave birth 6 or fewer weeks before, breastfeeding women, and children up to their 5th birthday, paid for through grants from the Federal government to the states.
+- WIC, which stands for the Supplemental Nutrition Program for Women, Infants, and Children.
+This providescertain types of free nutritious food, health care referrals, and nutrition education for pregnant women, women who gave birth 6 or fewer weeks before, breastfeeding women, and children up to their 5th birthday, paid for through grants from the federal government to the states.

-- Medicaid -- state-run public health insurance programs for people with disabilities as well as those with a low income.
+- Medicaid --This is astate-run public health insurance program for people with disabilities as well as those with a low income.

-- Subsidies to buy insurance in a Marketplace -- financial aid to decrease the cost of insurance for people who qualify to buy health insurance on their state's health insurance Marketplace.
+- Subsidies to buy insurance in a Marketplace.
+This is a form offinancial aid to decrease the cost of insurance for people who qualify to buy health insurance on their state's health insurance Marketplace.